-Hendra virus is a virus that mainly infects large fruit bats (flying foxes) which can be passed on to horses.
+Hendra virus is an infection that mainly infects large fruit bats (flying foxes) which can be passed on to horses.
 The infection has occasionally been passed onto people who have been in close contact with an infected horse.

-For further information please see factsheet, or contact your local Public Health Unit on 1300 066 055.
+For further information please see the fact sheet or contact your local public health unit on 1300 066 055.

-Only experienced veterinary staff who are using appropriate personal protective equipment should have contact with the horses until the diagnosis is known.
+Only experienced veterinary staff who are using appropriate personal protective equipment (PPE) should have contact with the horses until the diagnosis is confirmed or excluded.

 For further information see the DPI Hendra virus website.